MCP Troubleshooting & Best Practices

 autoApprove: Only add tools that are confirmed to be safe to the whitelist. - Review

-env/headers: Avoid hardcoding tokens/keys in shared environments.
+env/headers: Avoid hardcoding tokens or keys in shared environments.

 Performance and stability